-I am a music theorist, historian, and media scholar with broad research and teaching interests, including the history of music theory, tonal (and increasingly, post-tonal) analysis, popular music, contemporary film and video game music, the history of music theory, and the digital humanities.
-I received my Ph.D. from Harvard University in 2017, and I am currently an Assistant Professor of Music at Gettysburg College in Pennsylvania, where I teach courses on music theory & aural skills, music history, orchestration, and film & video game music, and serve on the college's Committee on Learning Assessment.
-I previously taught music theory at Tufts University, and spent several years of graduate school working as a Learning Lab Fellow at Harvard's Derek Bok Center for Teaching and Learning.
+I am a music theorist, historian, and media scholar with broad research and teaching interests, including the history of music theory, tonal analysis & chromatic harmony, popular music, contemporary film and video game music, and the digital humanities.
+I received my Ph.D. from Harvard University in 2017, and I am currently an Assistant Professor of Music at Gettysburg College, where I teach courses on music theory & aural skills, music history, orchestration, and film & video game music, and serve on the college's Committee on Learning Assessment.
+I previously taught music theory at Tufts University, and spent several years of graduate school as a Learning Lab Fellow at Harvard's Derek Bok Center for Teaching and Learning.
 From 2013 to 2016, I was an editorial assistant for the Journal of the American Musicological Society.
-Currently, I serve as a member of the IT/Networking Committee for the Society for Music Theory, an executive board member for the Music Theory Society of the Mid-Atlantic, a member of the editorial advisory board for the music theory journal GAMUT, and the webmaster of SMT’s new scholarly video journal, SMT-V.
+Currently, I am a member of the IT/Networking Committee for the Society for Music Theory, an executive board member for the Music Theory Society of the Mid-Atlantic, a member of the editorial advisory board for the music theory journal GAMUT, and the webmaster of SMT’s new scholarly video journal, SMT-V.

 My current research projects are concerned with recomposition in music theory; popular music in video games; chromatic harmony in the music of Amy Beach; Neo-Riemannian music theory, and musical performance and arrangement on YouTube.
-Some of my recent articles and reviews have appeared in Music Theory & Analysis, Engaging Students, Analitica: Rivista online di studi musicali, and the Newsletter of the Mozart Society of America.
-I also have papers forthcoming in Music Analysis, The Routledge Companion to Music Theory Pedagogy, and Rethinking Reicha.
+Some of my recent articles and reviews have appeared in Music Analysis, Music Theory & Analysis, Engaging Students, and Analitica: Rivista online di studi musicali.
+I also have chapters forthcoming in The Routledge Companion to Music Theory Pedagogy, and Rethinking Reicha.
 Some recent topics of research include:

 the role of diminished triads in Neo-Riemannian theories of chromatic voice-leading